Silence-WWT/biu_web/app/api_1_0/API_doc.md

     json:
         {"status": 0, "message": "success"}

-        status: 0 for success, 1003 for user's golds not enough, 2000 for parameter error
+        status: int, 0 for success, 1003 for user's golds not enough, 2000 for parameter error
-        message: message for status code
+        message: str, message for status code